Year Zero (song): Music video

 A music video for the song directed by Amir Chamdin was unveiled on March 25, 2013.
 A censored version was uploaded to YouTube two days later.

 Reception

 Loudwire referred to "Year Zero" as possibly the standout track of Infestissumam.
 About the song, Spin wrote that "Satanic-choir hooks flow into comparatively restrained, melodic verses that are somehow even more sinister."
 Metal Forces called it one of the album's best with its "eerie chants that sound as if they’ve been lifted from the local monastery" and its infectious drum beat.

 Loudwire named the "Year Zero" music video the Best Metal Video of 2013, while Revolver named it seventh on their list of the year's best in all genres.
 "Year Zero" and its music video were nominated for Best Metal Song and Best Metal Video in the 2013 Loudwire Music Awards.

-In 2022, a viral trend on TikTok where users show "cursed" images of their cats or dogs over the opening lyrics of the song ("Belial Behemoth Beelzebub ...") garnered tens of millions of views.